Hanbury Manor, Ware, Hertfordshire

 · 7am-9am Breakfast (for residents)

-· 09.40am-11.00am Session Six: Counting high-card points
+· 09.40am-11.00am Session Seven: Counting high-card points

-· 11.20am-12.40pm Session Seven: Counting shapes
+· 11.20am-12.40pm Session Eight: Counting shapes

 Not only is shape the key to good bidding, it’s also the key to good play.
 You’ll be amazed how much you can deduce from apparently very little information..